Geobert/disle/README.md

 - In `https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot`, replace
   CLIENTID with the value of your application Client ID (in "General Information).
 - Go the this modified URL and allow the bot to your Discord's server.

+# Usage

+See the underlying crate `caith`'s [Readme for the syntax](https://github.com/Geobert/caith/blob/master/README.md)